tier4/caret_doc/docs/configuration/inter_node_data_path.md

 #### Limiting maximum number of nodes

-`Architecture.search_paths()` will scan all paths as possible if you don't give `max_node_depth` argument. `max_node_depth` means maximum number of nodes included in a path.
+`Architecture.search_paths()` will scan all paths as possible if you don't give `max_node_depth` argument. `max_node_depth` means maximum number between given nodes.
 The number of candidate paths will be suppressed by this argument.

 This argument will be helpful When you waste much time for `Architecture.search_paths()`.